-The positive and proactive collaboration between Sydney Airport, Aurecon, the project managers, architect and the managing contractor, coupled with the advanced use of technology, was the secret to the outstanding success of the project.
+The positive and proactive collaboration among Sydney Airport, Aurecon, the project managers, architect and the managing contractor -- coupled with the advanced use of technology -- was the secret to the outstanding success of the project.

 The design of the structure and building services must be carefully coordinated and planned to maintain continuing operation of the existing airport.
-The challenge is not to disrupt any services at any stage due to unexpected outage or loss of services
+The challenge is not to disrupt any service at any stage because of unexpected outage or loss of services.

-These assets have a long lifecycle, are expensive and need to be durable and low maintenance.
+These assets have a long lifecycle, are expensive and need to be durable and low-maintenance.
 Most international airports operate 24/7 and have limited time available for focusing on maintenance in public spaces.
-There’s also a growing emphasis on providing a really high standard of comfort and convenience for passengers that creates a great traveling experience.
+There’s also a growing emphasis on providing a really high standard of comfort and convenience for passengers that create great traveling experience.

 Airports are no longer the domain of the airlines; they are being transformed into service centres for passengers.
 They have to deal with a wider range of airlines and aircraft.
-They have to be flexible to handle both domestic and international passengers, as well as budget travellers and first class passengers.
+They have to be flexible to handle both domestic and international passengers as well as budget travelers and first-class passengers.
 This new business model means more retail, more variety in food and beverage, more specialist lounges, .

-The terminal structure and building services need to ensure that can support this dynamic change.
-For structural and services engineers this means we must pay attention to:
+The terminal structure and building services need to ensure they can support this dynamic change.
+For structural and services engineers, this means we must pay attention to:

-There are very few building projects where there is such a breadth of engineering required and this is why I enjoy working in the Aviation sector.
+There are very few building projects which demonstrate such a breadth of engineering required; and this is why I enjoy working in the aviation sector.